andrewevans0102/mandalorianfan/README.md

 ## Environment Variables

-This project makes use of two environment variables for deployment.
+This project's deployment makes use of the following environment variables

 - `MANDO_MESSAGE`
 - `MANDO_GA`

-They should not impact your ability to run the app locally, but I just note them here if you see a build error.
+Not having them should not impact your ability to run the app locally.
+I just wanted to note it here if you see a build error.

+## Running Locally

+To run this project locally:

+1. clone the project repo
+2. have node installed (12.0 or higher recommended)
+3. do an `npm i` at the project root
+4. do `npm run start` and it should open on `http://localhost:3000/`

 ## Contributing